Ujjalt/ujjaltimshina/_pages/cv.md

 ---

 ## Academic Presentations
+- *Delivered a talk on Operators in the Cowen-Douglas Class*, as part of the Ph.D Math Seminar Series, IIIT-Delhi, August 28, 2025.
 - *Lecture Series on Möbius Transformations and Inversion*, Undergraduate Summer Program, IIIT Delhi, June 2025.
 - *Introduction to Non-Commutative Functions*, Invited Talk, Sikkim University, May 2025.
 - *Nets and Filters in Topology*, PhD Seminar Series, IIIT Delhi, 2024.